AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 ---
 title: Dynamic Media best practices
-description: Learn about best practices in Dynamic Media when it comes to working with images and video.
+description: Learn about best practices in Dynamic Media when it comes to working with images and video and best practices for Dynamic Media Viewers.
 contentOwner: Rick Brough
 products: Experience Manager as a Cloud Service
 topic-tags: introduction,administering